 - Security in T2 opens at 04.00, so people flying from T2 should factor this in.

-- We advise that you allow 2 hours before a short-haul flight, and 3 hours before a long-haul flight.
+- We advise passengers to arrive at their terminal 2 hours before departure time for short-haul flights, and 3 hours before long-haul flights.

 - You can also view check-in times by airline and by Terminal here

 Please see below additional tips to help you prepare for security screening, and a link to our overall Dublin Airport FAQs including COVID-19 travel related queries (travel advice page)

 Summary of all rules for liquids, gels, sprays and pastes at security

 Please follow the below infographic for more information on the restricted and allowed liquids at security screening.
 Please ask a Security Officer for an allowed liquids tray for medicines or baby food or special dietary liquids of plus 100ml.